induktio/thinker/Details.md

 Recommended alphax.txt settings
 ===============================
 Modified alphax.txt settings for Thinker can be found from [this file](docs/alphax.txt).
-The purpose of these edits is to cause fairly minimal differences to the default game mechanics, instead they will mostly fix bugs and improve the random map generation.
+These edits will introduce fairly minimal differences to the vanilla game mechanics, instead they will mostly fix bugs and improve the gameplay experience.
 That means the tech tree or production cost values are not modified, for example.
 The changes are summarized below:

 1. Fix: Enabled the "Antigrav Struts" special ability for air units as stated in the manual.
 2. Fix: Disabled the "Clean Reactor" special ability for Probe Teams because they already don't require any support.